Skip to content Skip to main navigation Report an accessibility issue

 16. I like the idea of donating my body, but cannot decide what I want to do.
 Can I make a monetary donation?

 Yes, we gladly accept financial donations and they are a tremendous help to our program.
-If you wish to do this, please contact us so that we may direct any of these donations into the FAC.
+Please click here to make a financial contribution.

 18. How much longer will you be accepting body donations?

-We do not anticipate a time where we will not be accepting body donations.
+We do not anticipate a time where we will no longer be accepting body donations.
+However, our needs for body donations are dependent upon our research and training activities at a given time.

 19. Do you provide any payment to my family when I donate my body?
 Do I get paid for donating my body?

-We do not provide any payment to you or the family.
+We do not provide any payment to you or the family for your body donation.

 20. How much does it cost to donate my body to you program?

 The FAC does not charge for body donations.
-The only expense may be as a result of transporting your body to our facility if you are more than 100 miles from Knoxville, outside the state of Tennessee, or if you are at a private residence or hospice.
+The only expense may be as a result of a funeral home storing or transporting your body to our facility if you are more than 100 miles from Knoxville, outside the state of Tennessee, or if you are at a private residence or hospice.

 21. I live in a state other than Tennessee but I would like to donate my body to your facility.
 Do you take out-of-state donations?

 Yes, out-of-state- donations are accepted.
-The body must transported to us.
-Arrangements must be made by the family or next-of-kin.
+Your body must transported to us by a funeral home or mortuary transport company.
+Arrangements must be made by your family or estate executor.
 We strongly encourage you to make pre-arrangements with a local funeral home for the transportation of your remains prior to your death.

-22. Can I visit a family member who has donated his body to your facility?
+22. Can I visit a family member who has donated their body to your facility?

-Once skeletal remains are accessioned into the UTK Donated Skeletal Collection, you may visit the remains of a family member.
+Once your loved one’s skeletal remains are accessioned into the UTK Donated Skeletal Collection, you may visit their remains.
 A visit to the outdoor research facility is not permitted.
+On average, donors are available for visitation approximately three years after their death.

 23. How do I contact you in order to visit the remains of a family member?

-In order to visit a family member, you should contact us at the FAC.
+In order to visit a family member, you should contact us at donateinfo@utk.edu.
 We will provide you with the status of your family member and make arrangements for your visitation.

 24. I am trying to make arrangements for a family member to donate to your program.
 Who do I call?

-If you are a representative to the family (POA, next-of-kin, or funeral home) you will need to contact the Anthropology Department directly in order to make arrangements for a donation (865-806-5106).
-There are separate forms for donation of deceased individuals.
+You will need to contact the Forensic Anthropology Center directly in order to make arrangements for a donation (865-806-5106).
+You must complete There are separate forms for the donation of a deceased individuals if we are able to accept them.